How to create visuals for music performances?

 The Stone Mine Mapping performance is designed to explore the interactions between sound and image and to question the place of the spectator.
 It is a real-time audiovisual performance in which music and image are created live.

 Control Random, Maison Sagan and Marin Scart were moved by the idea of a realization that could not be repeated exactly twice.
 Their collective wish was to create a multidisciplinary project that went beyond the experience and expertise of each artist.
 Becoming aware of being surrounded by sedimentary rock, they wanted to question the past, present and future of this material, the different states it had gone through and project themselves onto its future.
-In this 5-part journey, music reactive visuals are linked to the sound using audio and CV information, driving generative patches in image creation softwares.
+In this 5-part journey, music reactive visuals are linked to the sound using audio and CV information, driving generative patches in image creation software.

 The artists of this live performance